 We have recently created a fully functional scale model of a TBT telescope, that can be controlled with your phone.
 Within ESA's SSA and GSTP programmes the TBT project was born in 2012 to detect and keep track on NEOs.
 ESA (European Space Agency) is one of the...

 We have recently designed and successfully installed a security system for an astronomical observatory.
 Security installations are crucial for amateur and professional observatories.
 The telescope and all the equipment must be weather resistant as well as prepared...

-We install a robotic telescope at NASA's Madrid Deep Space Communications Complex (MDSCC).
+We have installed a robotic telescope from scratch at NASA's Madrid Deep Space Communications Complex (MDSCC).
 The telescope can already be remote-controlled during observations and it will be fully-automatic at some point in the future.
-The MDSCC located in Robledo de Chavela has a new...
+The new drivers are controled...